alematia/MaGplotR/README.md

 ```

 ## Dependencies
-You can either install these packages from R terminal or by running the installation script from Linux terminal.<br/>
+You can either install these packages from R or by running the installation script from Linux terminal.<br/>

-- Install from R terminal:<br/>
+- Install from R. Execute the following commands in R:<br/>
 ```r
 install.packages("optparse")
 install.packages("ggplot2")